-On 9 April 1918 Lloyd George announced that Ireland was to have both conscription and a new measure of self-government.
-Walter Long was persuaded to act as chairman of the drafting committee on the new home rule bill.
-93 There was little prospect of a home rule measure being actually passed by parliament but any bill that was produced would help set out the terms under which any future Irish settlement would be made.
-94 It was in that spirit that Barlas immediately wrote a private letter to Saunderson, before a meeting of the home rule committee.
-What Barlas asked was that Saunderson should contact Long 'who has always been sympathetic to the Irish civil servants' and pass on to him a copy of the 1917 statement with an offer to meet and convey the fears of the civil service and the hope that he might address these in the bill.
-95
+There was little prospect of a Home Rule measure being actually passed by parliament in 1918 but any bill that was produced would help set out the terms under which any future Irish settlement would be made.
+160 It was in that spirit that Barlas immediately wrote a private letter to Saunderson, before a meeting of the Home Rule committee.
+What Barlas asked was that Saunderson should contact Long 'who has always been sympathetic to the Irish civil servants' and pass on to him a copy of the 1917 statement with an offer to meet with Barlas who could convey the fears of the civil service and the hope that he might address these in the bill.
+161